SintraCascaisSesimbra.com

 The Cabo Espichel Lighthouse

 The original lighthouse was constructed in 1430, but the current 32m tower dates from 1790.
-On a clear night, the light from Cabo Espichel Lighthouse can be seen 35km out to sea.
+On a clear night, the light from the Cabo Espichel Lighthouse can be seen up to 35km (22 miles) out to sea.
 The lighthouse is still in operation, and is closed to the public.

 Farol do Cabo Espichel